BruJu/shacled-turtle/README.md

 - [demo](demo) is the folder for the demonstration.
 It currently contains two
 demos:
   - The *index* demo with a code editor.
-You are able to test the autocompletion and modify the ontology graph
+You are able to test the autocompletion and modify the schema graph
   - The *prec-demo* demo that provides a GUI for PREC context.
 This page requires the *precdemo-backend* to be started.